 Desert Sands and Grasses

 Desert Sands and Grasses form sparse cover in active to partially stabilized dunes and sand fields in the Mojave Desert.
-Observed species include big galleta (Pleuraphis rigida), desert panicgrass (Panicum urvilleanum), desert needlegrass (Achnatherum speciosum), desert dicoria (Dicoria canescens), and desert sand-verbena (Abronia villosa).
-A total of 3 alliances and 4 associations of Desert Sands and Grasses vegetation were characterized during the 2017, 2018, and 2022 field surveys (Table 2-1).
+Observed species include big galleta (Pleuraphis rigida), desert panicgrass (Panicum urvilleanum), desert dicoria (Dicoria canescens), and desert sand-verbena (Abronia villosa).
+A total of 2 alliances and 3 associations of Desert Sands and Grasses vegetation were characterized during the 2017, 2018, 2022, 2024, and 2025 field surveys (Table 2-1).

 Alliances and associations of Desert Sands and Grasses within the EPL Project alignment include: